apache/spark/docs/sql-data-sources-csv.md

 <div data-lang="python"  markdown="1">

 PySpark provides `spark.read.csv("file_name")` to read a CSV file into Spark DataFrame and `dataframe.write.csv("path")` to save or write to the CSV file.
-Spark supports reading pipe, comma, tab, or any other delimiter/seperator files.
+Function `option()` provides customized behavior during reading csv files.
+The customized behavior includes but not limit to configuring header, delimiter, charset.
+The detailed usage can be found in [spark-csv](https://github.com/databricks/spark-csv).

 {% include_example csv_dataset python/sql/datasource.py %}